ShoutSocial/share_handler/share_handler/README.md

 end
 ```

 7. In Xcode, replace the contents of ShareExtension/ShareViewController.swift with the following code.
 The share extension doesn't launch a UI of its own, instead it serializes the shared content/media and saves it to the groups shared preferences, then opens a deep link into the full app so your flutter/dart code can then read the serialized data and handle it accordingly.
-Note that for a brief moment, a default share modal might show up before it redirects to the app (particularly noticeable when using a simulator).

 ```swift
 import share_handler_ios_models